DaneHarrison/Static-resume/README.md

 <div align="center">
-<h1>Publishing your resume to GitHub Pages</h1>
+<h1>Publishing your resume to GitHub</h1>

 </div>

-Having recently read through *Modern Technical Writing by Andrew Etter*, I wanted to share my new understanding of documentation and some of the tools available.
-Since the best way to learn is through *practical application*, we will be using VSCode, Hugo and Markdown to transform then host your resume onto GitHub pages.
+Having recently read through *Modern Technical Writing by Andrew Etter*, I wanted to share my new understanding of documentation and the tools available.
+Since the best way to learn is through *practical application*, we will be using VSCode, Hugo and Markdown on Windows to host your resume on GitHub Pages.

-Documentation is the secret to long term knowledge and easier collaboration, however, as software changes over time, so must its documentation.
-This can become a problem with more traditional methods.
+Documentation is essential for long term knowledge and streamlined collaboration, however, as products change, so must their documentation.
+This can become problematic with traditional methods.
 Enter static sites.
-Static sites are simple, portable, secure, easy to modify and distribute as changes are made.
-Furthermore, as projects scale static site generators like Hugo can address their growing complexity by offering a more modular, automatable and customizable process.
+Static sites are portable, secure, easy to modify and distribute online as changes are made.
+Additionally, as projects scale static site generators like Hugo can address growing complexities by offering more modular, scriptable and customizable processes.

 <br>

-These notes have careful consideration to the Etters suggested practices:
+These notes carefully consider Etter's suggested practices:
-- Basic Functional Documentation
+- Basic functional documentation
 - Explorative nature of documentation
-- Careful consideration to everyone's time
+- Careful consideration of peoples time and inclusion of code examples
-- The role of modern technologies
+- The role of modern technology
-- Making content beautiful, discoverable, scannable, and searchable

 If you wish to contribute, all suggestion are welcome by [pull request](https://github.com/DaneHarrison/daneharrison.github.io/pulls).